-‘There’s more than one type of cockroach?!’ shrieked one of our Caloundra Pest Control customers after discovering that two different types of cockroaches were crawling through her kitchen.
-To make matters worse, Australia has over 400 native species of cockroaches!
-But don’t be too disturbed by this figure, as there are only 6 species that are the most common encountered household cockroaches in Australia.
+To make matters worse, out of the 4,000+ cockroach species in the world, Australia has close to 450 native species of cockroaches!
+Don’t be too disturbed by this figure, as there are only 6 species that are the most commonly encountered household cockroaches in Australia.

 Certain species of cockroaches have co-inhabited with humans in many areas such as homes, ships, food production & storage facilities.
 These common household cockroaches were introduced into Australia over the last 200 years and are the most commonly encountered household pests in Australia.

 Australian Cockroach Species Identification Chart